Burbank, Santa Clara County, California: Government

 The area has been defined by several political entities since 1906 beginning with the Burbank School District, and shortly afterward the Burbank Fire District, which expanded the community far beyond its traditional, political and unofficial boundaries.
 The Burbank Sanitary District and later the Burbank Community Advisory Council became identifying local political entities.

 Burbank Sanitary District

-The Burbank Sanitary District operates the sewer collection lines, handles waste collection and streetsweeping in the unincorporated portions of the Burbank area.
+The Burbank Sanitary District operates the sewer collection lines, handles waste collection and street sweeping.
 Established in 1940, the Sanitary District is the only local government, other than LBSD, specific to the neighborhood.
 The District is governed by a Board of five members, elected to four-year terms, which meets monthly.
 Legal and engineering services, as well as all construction and maintenance, are contracted out.

 Sewer services are provided to other unincorporated areas of the Burbank Community by the West Valley Sanitation District, an independent sanitation district that also services neighboring cities and unincorporated areas.
 Waste collection in the other areas are the jurisdiction of the County of Santa Clara.
 Sewage treatment is provided by the San Jose/Santa Clara Water Pollution Control Plant a joint powers agency of which both districts are members.